shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-pricing-terms.md

 ---

-# Microsoft Invest - understanding your pricing terms
+# Microsoft Invest - Understanding your pricing terms

 Charges and fees for common activity on Xandr's platform can be found in the **Billing** section of the UI.
 This page provides an overview of these common charges.
 For a complete list of charges and fees you may incur, see your